darklife/darkriscv/README.md

 some projects around the 680x0/coldfire family.
-My first approach was check around for some softcores and, after lots of tests, I found the *picorv32* and the all the ecosystem around the RISC-V. Although a very good option to directly replace the 680x0 familfy, the *picorv32* may be not powerful enough to replace some coldfire processors.
+My first approach was check around for some softcores and, after lots of tests, I found the *picorv32* and the all the ecosystem around the RISC-V. Although a very good option to directly replace the 680x0 family, the *picorv32* may be not powerful enough to replace some coldfire processors.

 The main problem around the *picorv32* is that most instructions requires